24-komal/PYTHON_Voice-Assistant/README.md

 ***In my task1 I have created one simple WebUI, that can Control my Linux Server***

-*****In my task2 I have created one sweet and simply Voice Assistant named as --ALEZA-- and can also take Text Input having the capability to Control my Windows and to help someone in following ways:
+*****In my task2 I have created one sweet and simply Voice Assistant named as --ALEXA-- and can also take Text Input having the capability to Control my Windows and to help someone in following ways:

 *Basic Communication with ALEXA
 *Can tell IP of any website